openstack-archive/sahara/doc/source/devref/quickstart.rst

 * Build the image using: `diskimage-builder script <https://github.com/openstack/sahara-image-elements/blob/master/diskimage-create/README.rst>`_

-Remember the image name or save the image ID, this will be used during the image registration with sahara.
+Remember the image name or save the image ID.
+This will be used during the image registration with sahara.
 You can get the image ID using the ``openstack`` command line tool as follows: